Emad-doz/WhackedAMole/README.md

-# Whacked a Mole not Malcolm
+# Whacked a Mole not the Joker
 IronHack first project

 https://emad-doz.github.io/WhackedAMole/.